edibotopic/edibotopic-website/content/notes/_log.md

 Quitting one thing or transitioning to another are common life moments.
 Rarely is conspiracy or persecution the cause.
 Life intervenes in a variety of ways.
 New interests develop.
 Values shift.
 Tiredness sets in.

 To tie oneself to something, then stand apart from it, is a rich experience.
 One can preserve a deep appreciation without the devotional blindness.

-There are too many voices trying to destroy or remake what they have abandoned, instead of giving their unique perspective and helping people understand.

 ---